 Cardiac arrest can happen to anyone, whether you are a young athlete or an ordinary individual.
 While some risk factors may be hidden, maintaining a healthy lifestyle, recognizing early warning signs, and being cautious about what you consume can make a big difference.
 Regular medical check-ups, learning life-saving skills, and being prepared for emergencies are crucial steps that can help reduce risks and save lives.

 If you want to learn essential life-saving skills like CPR, Heart Start CPR offers comprehensive training.
 CPR empowers you to respond confidently during cardiac emergencies.
 Through hands-on practice and expert guidance, you will gain the knowledge and confidence to act effectively.
-We provide BLS, ACLS, and PALS courses, all led by highly qualified instructors committed to helping you master these critical skills.
+We provide BLS, ACLS, and PALS classes, all led by highly qualified instructors committed to helping you master these critical skills.